Tootman/WebAppv3/README.md

 - - reset or remove when new map loaded
 - - Move popupcontent to Flyout panel
 - - icon dependent on point 'type'
-- - Push notiification / sync new point on other devices

 ### Features